SpecterOps/Nemesis/docs/setup.md

 ***Note: not all connectors have the same level of completeness!
 We intended to show the range of connectors possible, but there is not yet feature parity.***

-# Deleting Running Pods
-Run `skaffold delete` at the root of the repo to remove running pods.

 # Nemesis Service Endpoints

 All Nemesis services are exposed through a single HTTP endpoint (defined in the NEMESIS_HTTP_SERVER environment variable) protected by HTTP basic auth credentials configured through the `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` settings.